nest-desktop/nest-desktop/docs/user/usage-advance/synapse-model.rst

 Synapse model
 =============

-NEST Desktop is able to apply synapse models in the connections between neurons.
+NEST Desktop is able to apply synapse models to the connections between neurons.
-Here, we show steps how to observe neuronal activity in aspect of short-term plasticity and how to measure synaptic weights.
+Here, we show the steps how to observe neuronal activity in aspect of short-term plasticity and how to measure synaptic weights.

 .. _synapse-model-import-synapse-model: